tonsoflaz2/whisper-transcribe-standalone/README.md

 This repository provides a safe, portable way to set up [WhisperX](https://github.com/m-bain/whisperx) for transcribing audio/video files (e.g., `.mp4`) to text and SRT subtitles, with **no system-wide dependencies**.

+## What's New: Fully Standalone with Portable Python

+- The setup script now **downloads and uses its own portable Python 3.9 interpreter** (from [python-build-standalone](https://github.com/indygreg/python-build-standalone)).
+- **No system Python or system packages are required or used.**
+- All dependencies (Python, virtual environment, packages, FFmpeg) are local to the project directory.
+- No root/sudo required.

 ## Files

 - **build-whisperx-bundle.sh**
-  Installs all dependencies in a local bundle directory using a Python virtual environment.
+  Installs all dependencies in a local bundle directory using a portable Python and virtual environment.
 Does not require root/sudo and will not affect system Python or packages.

 - **transcribe.py**
   Transcribes audio/video files using WhisperX, outputting both a timestamped `.txt` transcript and an `.srt` subtitle file.
 Can be run manually or called from other scripts (e.g., PHP/Laravel).